andreibesleaga/universal-sql-vmm/README.md

-Use a process manager like PM2 to manage the Node.js application: npm install -g pm2 pm2 start index.js --name sql-microservice
+Use a process manager like PM2 to manage the Node.js application: npm install -g pm2 pm2 start index.js --name universal-sql-vmm
 Set up a reverse proxy (e.g., NGINX) for handling HTTPS and load balancing.